Please see my full disclosure policy here for more information.

-Looking for ideas about what to do in Paris ?
-Read on for ideas for a night out around Monmarte and Pigalle.
+Looking for suggestions about Paris nightlife for adults?
+Read on for ideas for a night out for adults in the Paris Red Light District.

-Pigalle is Paris’ red light district.
+Pigalle is the Paris Red Light District.
 Soldiers during World War II nicknamed the place “pig alley” because of its seedy reputation, but it was actually named after a French sculptor.

 Pigalle has had a long reputation of being a place where prostitutes were stationed on every street corner and criminals abounded, but in our recent visit, we did not many signs of illegal activity.